jacob-alan-henning/jake-blob-markdown/building.md

  * blogs where everything is taken care of for you
  * blogs where everything is bespoke

  Using wordpress or medium is the way to go if you are interested in things like ease of use, maintainability, and discoverability.
-Obviously everything in my blog should be pretty much hand rolled.
+My blog will lean much more heavily on the bespoke side of the spectrum

 There are some real advantages to building a unicorn blog